bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 61°
+- 60°
-- mistmoderate rain
+- overcast clouds
-- 81% humidity
+- 79% humidity
-- 9 mph wind
+- 3 mph wind
-- 0.99 inches of precipitation in the past 24 hours
+- 1.03 inches of precipitation in the past 24 hours

 ## Temperature History